remkade/remkade/README.md

 # Kyle Leaders

 Hey all, I'm Kyle!
-I'm currently the manager of the Package Building Teams at Anaconda.
+I'm currently the Director of Engineering of the Conda & Package Building Teams at Anaconda.

 I'm always interested in collaboration and meeting new people in the OSS world.
 Feel free to contact me using [my work email](mailto:kleaders@anaconda.com).